 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
-31° 29.543′ N, 81° 26.689′ W. Marker is near Ardick, Georgia, in McIntosh County.
-Marker is at the intersection of Coastal Highway (U.S. 17) and Churchill Road, on the right when traveling south on Coastal Highway.
-Click for map.
+Marker has been reported missing.
+It was located near 31° 29.543′ N, 81° 26.689′ W. Marker was near Ardick, Georgia, in McIntosh County.
+Marker was at the intersection of Coastal Highway (U.S. 17) and Churchill Road, on the right when traveling south on Coastal Highway.
+Touch for map.
 8.8 miles north of Darien.
-Marker is in this post office area: Crescent GA 31304, United States of America.
+Marker was in this post office area: Crescent GA 31304, United States of America.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Old Meeting House (approx. 0.7 miles away); Ardoch (approx. Old Court House at Sapelo Bridge (approx. 3.2 miles away); John Houstoun McIntosh (approx. 4.3 miles away); Rice Hope (approx. 4.4 miles away); Baisden's Bluff Academy (approx. 4.8 miles away); “The Thicket” (approx. 5.2 miles away); Sapelo Island (approx. 5.4 miles away).
-Click for a list of all markers in Ardick.
+At least 8 other markers are within 6 miles of this location, measured as the crow flies.
+Old Meeting House (approx. 0.7 Ardoch (approx. 1.8 miles away); Old Court House at Sapelo Bridge (approx. 3.2 miles away); John Houstoun McIntosh (approx. 4.3 miles away); Rice Hope (approx. 4.4 miles away); Baisden's Bluff Academy (approx. 4.8 miles away); “The Thicket” (approx. 5.2 miles away); Sapelo Island (approx. 5.4 miles away).
+Touch for a list and map of all markers in Ardick.

 Also see . . .
 Darien Civil War and after.
 After the U.S. Army raided McIntosh County and destroyed Darien, gunboats were used to blockade the ports.
 The Federal Navy frequently seized property and supplies they found along the coast.
 (Submitted on August 20, 2008, by Mike Stroud of Bluffton, South Carolina.)